Updated: January 2, 2020

 Can I bulk delete certain types of customers?

 Yes.
 Rock Gym Pro will allow for tagging of certain types of customers (e.g.; customers that have no records or visits after a certain amount of time).
 Once tagged, you can choose to delete these customers and their records.
 This function will require an Admin user to delete customer types manually.
-More details on this function will be available prior to May 25th.

 How will Rock Gym Pro handle individual requests to delete personal data?